cbrandolino/log/books.md

 ## September 2018

+- Norse Mythology, Neil Gaiman, 4
-- The Perils of Perception, Bobby Duffy, 3
+- The Perils of Perception, Bobby Duffy, 2.5
 - The Coddling of the American Mind, Greg Lukianoff and Jonathan Haidt, 4
 - Think Again, Walter Sinnott-Armstrong, 3
 - The Meaning of Science, Tim Lewens, 2.5